finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

 ## CreatePortfolio

-> Portfolio CreatePortfolio (string scope, CreateTransactionPortfolioRequest createRequest = null)
+> DeletedEntityResponse DeletePropertyFromTransaction (string scope, string code, string transactionId, string transactionPropertyKey)

-[EARLY ACCESS] Create portfolio
+Delete property from transaction

-Create a transaction portfolio in a specific scope.
+Delete a single property value from a single transaction in a transaction portfolio.

 ### Example